rukai/ggbasm/readme.md

 *   raw bytes and instructions generated from rust code
 *   instructions read from *.asm files.

-## Rust version

-Requires nightly rust, because I thought it would be fun to use rust 2018 and I didn't realize I would make progress this quickly >.>

 ## RomBuilder

 The RomBuilder is the core rust api of GGBASM.